8 Facebook Giveaway Rules You Can’t Ignore in 2026 (What’s Actually Allowed)

 Given Facebook’s complexity, mistakes are easy to make.
 If you’re in this situation, it’s a good idea to fix it before running your competition.

-According to the Facebook contest rules, promotions and contests can only be run from a Facebook Page, App, or Event.
+According to the Facebook contest rules, promotions, and contests can only be run from a Facebook Page, App, or Event.
 You can’t run a contest from your personal profile, nor can you run one directly within a Facebook Group.

 You can go here to create a Facebook Business page.